-Judges and lawyers suffer from mental health and substance abuse issues at a significantly higher rate than does the general population.
-Providers should utilize mental health and substance abuse CLE programming to explore ways to increase the health and well-being of the bar.
-Like all CLE courses, a mental health and substance abuse course must directly relate to issues in the legal profession and in the practice of law.
-Credit will not be given to courses that are not specifically oriented toward attorneys.
+Judges and lawyers suffer from mental health and substance abuse issues at a significantly higher rate than the general population.
+Providers should utilize mental health and substance abuse CLE to explore ways to increase the health and well-being of the bar.
+Like all CLE courses, a mental health and substance abuse course must directly relate to issues in the legal profession and the practice of law.
+Credit won’t be given to courses that aren’t specifically oriented toward attorneys.

 Examples of topics for a mental health and substance abuse course include:

-- recognizing signs and symptoms of mental health and substance abuse
+- Recognizing the signs and symptoms of mental health and substance abuse

-- the effects of lawyer impairment on our profession
+- The effects of lawyer impairment on the legal profession

-Under the previous Rule 795(d), the Supreme Court had included “mental illness and substance abuse” as one of five optional areas of professional responsibility CLE credit.
-At the request of our providers, titles of courses that had been previously approved for professional responsibility credit under this topic area include:
+Under the previous Rule 795(d), the Supreme Court had included mental illness and substance abuse as one of five optional areas of professional responsibility CLE credit.
+At the request of our providers, titles of courses that have previously been approved for professional responsibility credit under this topic area include:

 - Stress Management for Lawyers